sneakdella/it341_Intro_to_Sysadmin/README.md

 The first two assignments listed are working with the Linux tool "sed"

+The professor who guided us through the course had us do labs.
+Unfortunately, they were all done on a VM.
+There's no way to put that on github.
+However, you will find that he required us to make admin logs.
+Every change we made in a lab, we would document the change and the outcome.
+I wrote a script "tools.sh" that could generate a new log file for each project/lab that we did.
+The key to being a System Admin is to make everything as automated as possible.
+It starts with the basic things, a admin log being formatted ONCE and to be able to duplicate that process using a computer, instead of typing it yourself.

 The final project script file is named: "final_script.sh"

 The script is located under "Final_project"